-- 1. describe how the CoC currently rehouses every household of families with children within 30 days of becoming homeless that addresses both housing and service needs; - 2. describe how the CoC addresses both housing and service needs to ensure families with children successfully maintain their housing once assistance ends; and
+1. describe how the CoC currently rehouses every household of families with children within 30 days of becoming homeless that addresses both housing and service needs;

+2. describe how the CoC addresses both housing and service needs to ensure families with children successfully maintain their housing once assistance ends; and 3. provide the organization name or position title responsible for overseeing the CoC's strategy to rapidly rehouse families with children within 30 days of them becoming homeless. (limit 2,000 characters)

-FY2019 CoC Application Page 42 09/24/2019 ------------------------ --------- ------------ --
+FY2019 CoC Application Page 42 10/02/2019 ------------------------ --------- ------------